bdurand/support_table_data/README.md

 ### Specifying Data Files

 You use the `add_support_table_data` class method to add a data file path.
-This file must be either a YAML or JSON file that defines a Hash.
-The keys for the hash must be a value that uniquely identifies each row and which will never change.
+This file must be either a YAML, JSON, or CSV file that defines a list of attributes.
+YAML and JSON files must be an array where each element is a hash of the attributes that should be set.
+CSV files must use comma delimiters and double quotes as the quote characters and must have a header row with the attribute names.

+There must be an attribute that uniquely identifies in each element that will never change.
 By default, this will be the row id.
 You can change this with the `support_table_key_attribute` class attribute.

 Relative paths to data files will be located from the value set in the class with the `support_table_data_directory` class attribute.
 If this value is not set, the global value set in `SupportTableData.data_directory` will be used.
 Otherwise, the path will be resolved relative to the current working directory.
 In a Rails application, the `SupportTableData.data_directory` will be automatically set to `db/support_tables/`.
 Note that the search directories must be set before loading your model classes.